div0ky/fsb_idle/README.md

 - Stable releases are packaged with an installer and tagged `-stable`
 - Pre-releases of new features or fixes are tagged either `-alpha` or `-beta`
 - An `-alpha` pre-release means the feature / fix is being worked on, is incomplete, and likely buggy.
-- A `-beta` pre-release means the feature is considered *complete*, but needs more testing and likely made more efficient
+- A `-beta` pre-release means the feature / fix is considered *complete*, but needs more testing and likely made more efficient
 - We do not use `-rc` releases.
 If it makes it out of beta it becomes the latest `-stable` release

 Check out the [CHANGELOG](https://github.com/div0ky/fsb_idle/blob/master/CHANGELOG.md) for more information.